evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 ---
 title: Neta GT 580 AWD
 linktitle: "GT 580 AWD"
 description: "Neta GT 580 AWD is an all-electric coupe with a CLTC range of up to 580 km (361 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true